DevExpress/dotnet-eud/dashboard-for-desktop/articles/dashboard-designer/designing-dashboard-items/pivot/conditional-formatting.md

 Note the following limitations:

-1. The dashboard cannot calculate conditional formatting in a Pivot for multiple levels of ranges with _percentage_ values.
+1. The dashboard cannot calculate conditional formatting in a Pivot item for multiple range levels with _percentage_ values.
 In this case, the "All Levels" intersection mode is not available for a conditional formatting rule.
 2. The format condition dialog does not contain any Pivot-specific settings for a dimension from **Columns** and **Rows**.